Eternal Moonshine of the Simpson Mind: Plot

 One winter morning, Homer wakes up in a pile of snow and does not remember the events of the previous day, commenting that he must have drunk heavily the night before.
 Homer goes home and finds his family absent and Santa's Little Helper attacks him, though Homer manages to subdue him before escaping.
 Homer travels to Moe's, where Moe informs him that he was there the previous night and wanted to forget an unpleasant memory.
 Moe explains he gave Homer a "Forget-Me-Shot", which wiped out the last 24 hours of his memory.
-Chief Wiggum tells Homer that there was a domestic disturbance at his house last night, which was reported by Ned Flanders.
+Chief Wiggum tells Homer that there was a domestic disturbance at his house last night, which Homer deduces was reported by Ned Flanders.
 Homer instantly receives a flashback to the night before, showing Wiggum questioning Marge about a black eye she had received, to which Marge nervously replies that she walked into a door.

 At the Flanders house, Homer asks Ned what he has done last night; Ned admits that he does not know, but assumed the worst.
 A still confused Homer goes home, where a picture of Marge causes a flashback of her pleading Homer to stop, and then rubbing her eye in pain.
 Horrified at the thought of hurting Marge, Homer goes to Grampa Simpson for help.
 Grampa tells Homer about Professor Frink's new machine that helps people sort through their memories.
 With the help of this technology, Homer sees himself walking in on Marge with another man in an allegedly compromising position.
 In the flashback, Marge tells Homer that she did not want him to find out about it, so Homer decides to use Bart and Lisa from a memory of a snow day to help him unmask the man's identity.
 During their journey, Bart beats up 10-year-old and 20-year-old Homer in flashbacks, and accidentally destroys the memory of Homer's first kiss, who Bart says was with Apu.
 With their help, Homer is able to jog his memory, which reveals the man to be Duffman.
 Homer then concludes that Marge was cheating on him with Duffman, resulting in him beating his wife in retaliation.